 Getting rid of things you’ve had for your entire adult life is hard, but it’s worthwhile.
 My goal is to keep things that I regularly use – dishware, clothing, games, and my favorite books.
 I don’t need the rest, and getting rid of it has dramatically improved my life already.

 One thing that makes life worth living is discovery.
 Learning something new opens our eyes to new worlds of possibility.
 It ignites sparks in us that we may not have known existed.

 There are plenty of ways to learn new things.
 It could be as simple as a google search, wandering down a Wikipedia rabbit hole, or watching a Youtube video.
 However, the best way to learn something new is to take a class on it.

-Thankfully, the online world has opened up the opportunities for online learning.
+Thankfully, the online world has opened up opportunities for online learning.
 You can learn coding, photography, Pinterest, how to train your dog, the workings of diesel engines, a new language, and so much more online these days – the possibilities are endless.
-Learning something new is an excellent avenue for personal growth, and a great option for improving your life.
+Learning something new is an excellent avenue for personal growth and an excellent option for improving your life.